 One of the most essential elements of self-motivation is self-love .
 You need to feel compassionate and loving towards yourself so that you naturally want to make life better for yourself.
 If you feel negative about yourself, that negativity will continually sap away at your motivation.

 To develop self love, use loving-kindness meditation (Metta), a Buddhist method in which we focus on sending and receiving love and kindness.
 You can practise this method focusing on yourself and focusing on other people.
-To use this meditation for motivation, you will want to do both.
+To use this meditation for motivation and energy, you will want to do both.
 Spend ten minutes focusing on yourself and then ten minutes focusing on others.
 Imagine sending love and kindness to yourself and others, and recite the mantra “May [I or the name of the person] be happy.
 May I have success.
 May I be free from suffering”.
 Spend twenty minutes reciting this mantra.
-Scientific research reveals that Buddhist Metta cultivates feelings of joy and happiness, the type of feelings you need in order to feel motivated.
+Scientific research reveals that Buddhist Metta cultivates feelings of joy and happiness, the type of feelings you need to feel motivated.

 4: Silence your mind to find your life’s purpose

-When you know your life’s purpose, you will naturally be incredibly motivated because you know the one thing you want to achieve above all else.
+When you know your life’s purpose, you will naturally be incredibly motivated because you will know the one thing you want to achieve above all else.
 The problem is that stress and pressure interfere with our life’s purpose.
-The day to day grind of life can make it a challenge even to realise your life’s purpose, let alone achieve it.
+The day to day grind of life can make it a challenge to even realise your life’s purpose, let alone achieve it.
 That’s why one of the best meditations for motivation is nothingness.

 Meditating on nothingness quiets your mind so you can let go of negative thoughts, stress and pressure.
-When you do this, you will touch a deeper part of your soul and find what truly fires you up.
+When you do this, you will touch a deeper part of your soul and you will find what truly fires you up.
 Spend twenty minutes meditating on nothing and listen to your inner guidance.

 5: Dynamic Meditation & Dance